sguruach/my-neural-network/README.md

 # my-neural-network

-My attempt at creating a basic neural network from scratch!
+My attempt at creating a basic neural network from scratch on Python.
+Python version 3.7.

 Artificial neural network architecture: